fabianschwab/ic-ce-mvp-infrastructure/README.md

 The `code_repository_url` is also provided.
 It is the URL to the code repository which should be deployed.
 This repository must contain a `Dockerfile` as the pipeline will build the image and deploy it to code engine.

-The `pg_admin_password` is the password for the PostgreSQL `admin` user.
-This password is not used later for the application but is needed to create the database.
 The database is not reachable from outside the cloud account for security reasons.
 If you want to change this, consider changing the `pg_database_endpoint` variable to `public` or `public-and-private`.